ibm-cloud-docs/transit-gateway/verifying-connectivity.md

 You may receive error messages that state you need to check whether the resource you are requesting to access exists, and to review your network topology.
 {: tsSymptoms}

-Known issues include incorrect permissions, overlapping prefixes, networking interface card routing, access control lists, firewalls and gateway appliances, and routing in classic VSIs.
+Known issues include incorrect permissions, overlapping VPC prefixes and classic infrastructure subnets, networking interface card routing, access control lists, firewalls and gateway appliances, and routing in classic VSIs.
 {: tsCauses}

 To fix the connectivity issues you're encountering, check that the following items have been set up correctly.